Chilli beef (or mutton) jasmine rice

 For the nam pla prik chilli fish sauce:

-1 Thai red chili, finely minced
+1 Thai red chilli, finely minced

-1 Thai green chili, finely minced
+1 Thai green chilli, finely minced

 Juice of 1 lime